anzemur/literacy-knowledge-base/README.md

 ## Running the code

-On the first run a couple of additional models will be downloaded.

 ### 1. Character recognition
 To generate the results of character recognition you should run the following command:
 ```bash